Awesome Views in All 50 States

 Arizona is home to many must-see views, including the Grand Canyon and Hoover Dam, but the incredible beauty from on high doesn't stop there.
 Defeat one of the Camelback Mountain trails to reach a summit of more than 2,704 feet for views of the Camelback Mountain Echo Canyon Recreation Area near Phoenix.
 Access and parking are free.

-Located just across the river from New York City in Hoboken, this is one of the best places to see Manhattan from a distance.
+Located just across the river from New York City, this is one of the best places to see Manhattan from a distance.
 It is actually the highest point in Hoboken, and part of the Stevens Institute of Technology campus, which is free to enter.

-This restaurant and bar atop the Motor City Casino holds a guaranteed jackpot: spectacular views of Detroit from the 16th floor.
-A cocktail or appetizer is generally cheaper than what's on the menu at the 72nd-story Coach Insignia Detroit in the Renaissance Center complex.
-The skyscraper restaurant and bar has cheaper desserts, though.
+This restaurant and bar atop the Motor City Casino holds a guaranteed jackpot: spectacular views from the 16th floor.
+Enjoy a cocktail or appetizer and appreciate the fact that, with the Renaissance Center complex's 72nd-story Coach Insignia Detroit no longer serving lunch or dinner, 16 stories up is still pretty high.

-Move over Empire State Building: The lake- and mountain-studded panoramic view from the 1,756-foot summit of French Point Mountain on Lake George is breathtaking, and free.
+Move over Empire State Building: The lake- and mountain-studded panoramic view from the 1,756-foot summit of French Point Mountain is breathtaking, and free.
 The 8.8-mile round-trip hike is difficult but well worth the stunning views of the surrounding natural landscape.

 A difficult 10.5-mile round-trip hike leads to the highest point of Big Bend National Park, with a grand view from 7,825 feet in every direction.
 The $25 entrance fee is good for vehicles with up to 15 people and up to seven days.
 Locals may want to consider a $50 yearly pass for extra savings.